Why GAAD Foundation?

 Meet the GAAD Foundation Leadership

 Joe is a serial entrepreneur who has been fostering the growth of the Los Angeles tech ecosystem since 2008.
-His experience includes co-founding at Diamond, an inclusive digital agency and co-founder of Global Accessibility Awareness Day (GAAD).
-In 2019, Joe and the Diamond team launched their first State of Accessibility Report along side “Take the #GAADPledge” a commitment made by organizations and developers to make accessibility a core value of their project.
+His experience includes co-founder at Diamond, an inclusive digital agency and co-founder of Global Accessibility Awareness Day (GAAD).
+In 2019 Joe and the Diamond team launched their first State of Accessibility Report.
 When Joe is not solving technology challenges for major organizations, you can find him on stage influencing every developer and corporation to build their digital products with inclusive design in mind.